davepinch/pinchy.cc/content/topics/drugs/stamets-stack/Stamets-Stack-Infographic-2-196x1024.png.md

 ---
-title: "Stamets Stack Infographic"
+title: "Stamets Stack Infographic" infographic of: Stamets Stack
+license: >-
+  Found on [microdosinginstitute.com](/microdosinginstitute.com/microdosing-101/substances/lions-mane-stacking/). *"If you’d like to post this infographic on your site, please feel free to do so!
+We only ask that you credit us with a link. 🙂"*
 type: picture
 retrieved: 2023-08-01
 picture: content/topics/drugs/stamets-stack/Stamets-Stack-Infographic-2-196x1024.png
 related: "Paul Stamets Stack: Microdosing Psilocybin and Lion's Mane (microdosinginstitute.com)"
 tags:
-  - Stamets Stack
+  - infographic
 ---
-Found on [microdosinginstitute.com](/microdosinginstitute.com/microdosing-101/substances/lions-mane-stacking/). *"If you’d like to post this infographic on your site, please feel free to do so!
-We only ask that you credit us with a link. 🙂"*